ksss/active_tsv/README.md

 ## Goal

-Support all methods that like ActiveRecord
+Support all methods of ActiveRecord

 ## Installation